TheHabibi/fhooe-api/README.md

 # FHOOE API

 # Features
 - A free API for University of Applied Sciences Upper Austria
+- Developed using Web Scaping using the BeautifulSoup Framework
 - You can send requests and get information about all FHOOE Bachelor Programs categorized by campus.
-- You can request Campus, Program Name, Program Description and ECTS
+- You can request Campus, Program Name, Description data

 # How to Use
 - **Example:** Use this url to fetch all bachelor programs data